eilseq/Dice/README.md

    - `seed`: Sets the random seed for consistent results across sessions.

 3. **Trigger Pattern Manipulation**
-   Activate the process within your Max patch and observe how the input pattern is transformed based on the configured diffusion settings.
+   The tool provides a minimal user interface provided under clip view.
+Every control will trigger a MIDI transformation based on selected notes.
+Observe how the input pattern is transformed based on the configured diffusion settings.

 ---